esamarathon/esa-layouts/README.md

 Included with this bundle is a plugin for the Elgato Stream Deck software that can be used by various crew members during events.
 Once you have the Stream Deck software installed, you can install the plugin by running the file `com.esamarathon.streamdeck.streamDeckPlugin` in the `streamdeck-plugin/Release` directory.
 Currently, you need to set the actions up yourself in the software, so it can easily be customised on the fly.

+## RabbitMQ

+This bundle integrates with our RabbitMQ server; the settings for this need to be set in the bundle's config.

 ## Previous Bundles

 Here's a list of previous bundles that used to fulfil the purpose of this one, when we kept making new repositories for most of them.